Benign overfitting beyond prediction: The ordinary least squares interpolator: Applications of the leave-one-out OLS formula

-where the LOO residual vector $\tbvarepsilon = \big[ \diag(\Gram_{\bX}) \big]^{-1} \cdot \Gram_{\bX} \by$, as defined in \eqref{eq:loo.shortcut.hd}. \end{enumerate} \end{corollary} Corollary \ref{cor:loo.jackknife.1} reveals a close link between the estimation of the LOO residuals and the \jackknife{}.
-In the classical regime, the relationship between the \jackknife{} and the LOO residuals is clear and has been well known, albeit in a slightly different form from \eqref{eq:loo.jack.classical}.
-However, we highlight that Corollary \ref{cor:loo.jackknife.1}, in combination with the closed-form expressions for the LOO residuals $\bvarepsilon$, provides a handy computational mean to compute $\hbbeta^{\J}$ without needing to learn $n$ distinct models:
+where the leave-one-out residual vector $\tbvarepsilon = \big[ \diag(\Gram_{\bX}) \big]^{-1} \cdot \Gram_{\bX} \by$, as defined in \eqref{eq:loo.shortcut.hd}. \end{itemize} \end{corollary} Corollary \ref{cor:loo.jackknife.1} reveals a close link between the estimation of the leave-one-out residuals and the \jackknife{}.
+In the classical regime, the relationship between the \jackknife{} and the leave-one-out residuals is clear and has been well known, albeit in a slightly different form from \eqref{eq:loo.jack.classical}.
+However, we highlight that Corollary \ref{cor:loo.jackknife.1}, in combination with the closed-form expressions for the leave-one-out residuals $\bvarepsilon$, provides a handy computational mean to compute $\hbbeta^{\J}$ without needing to learn $n$ distinct models:

-Furthermore, \eqref{eq:loo.jack.hd} demonstrates that the OLS interpolator's LOO residuals, which can be computed as per \eqref{eq:loo.shortcut.hd}, can equivalently be calculated by simply rescaling the in-sample residuals based on the \jackknife~estimate.
+Furthermore, \eqref{eq:loo.jack.hd} demonstrates that the OLS interpolator's leave-one-out residuals, which can be computed as per \eqref{eq:loo.shortcut.hd}, can equivalently be calculated by simply rescaling the in-sample residuals based on the \jackknife~estimate.
 Note that $\hbbeta^{\J} \in \rowsp(\bX)$ because $\hbbeta, \hbbeta^{(\sim i)} \in \rowsp(\bX)$ by definition of the minimum $\ell_2$-norm OLS interpolator.
 Therefore, one can similarly express $\hbbeta^{\J}$ in terms of $\tbvarepsilon$ in the high-dimensional regime as

 Although there exists a rescaling factor that left multiples $\tbvarepsilon$ on the left-hand side of \eqref{eq:loo.jack.classical} in the classical regime, this matrix factor reduces the identity matrix when Assumption~\ref{assump:row_rank} holds since $\bP_{\bX} = \bI_n$.
 Thus, in principle, the high-dimensional formula \eqref{eq:loo.jack.hd} can be written in the same formulation as \eqref{eq:loo.jack.classical}.